JaredSav/implementation/README.md

 ## Agruments
-This program is designed to run entirely on it's own however it will support the following agrumnets when run manualy.
+green.py is designed to run entirely on it's own however it will support the following agrumnets when run manually.
 -a | --all		This will run the file and present all information -s | --sun		This will present the current light level -t | --temperature	This will present the current room temperature